albumprinter/software-engineer-js-test/README.md

 You can add / remove / change files to in the source folder and your browser will automatically update to reflect the changes.

-You can use your favourite editor to edit your files.
+You can of course use your favourite editor to edit your files.